Tom Telesco

+Thomas Francis Telesco (born December 12, 1972) is an American professional football executive who most recently served as the general manager of the Las Vegas Raiders of the National Football League (NFL) in 2024.
+He previously served as the general manager of the Los Angeles Chargers from 2013 to 2023.

-Tom Telesco (born December 12, 1972) is a professional American football executive.
-He is the general manager for the Los Angeles Chargers of the National Football League (NFL).
-Telesco was the Vice President of Football Operations with the Indianapolis Colts from 1998 to 2012, the last six years of which he was also the team's Director of Player Personnel.
+Telesco began his career as an intern for the Buffalo Bills from 1991 to 1994, a scout for the Carolina Panthers from 1995 to 1997 and was also in various positions with the Indianapolis Colts from 1998 to 2012, the last six years of which he was the team's director of player personnel and vice president of football operations.

-College football and education
+Early life and education

-Tom Telesco grew up in Hamburg, New York and attended St. Francis High School where he graduated in 1991.
+Tom Telesco grew up in Hamburg, New York and attended St. Francis High School, where he graduated in 1991.

+College career

 Telesco played wide receiver at John Carroll University in Ohio and he was a starter for the school's football team in the Ohio Athletic Conference where he won the championship with the school team in 1994.
 He graduated in 1995 with a degree and a Bachelor of Business Management.

-Experience
+Executive career

+Early career

 Telesco worked as a college summer intern for the Buffalo Bills (1991–94).
-In 1995, Telesco began his NFL career as a Scouting Assistant for the Carolina Panthers.
-He served in that role for two seasons before becoming an Area Scout in 1997.
+In 1995, Telesco began his NFL career as a scouting assistant for the Carolina Panthers.
+He served in that role for two seasons before becoming an area scout in 1997.

+Indianapolis Colts

-Telesco joined the Colts as an Area Scout from 1998 to 2000.
-He served as a Pro Scout from 2001 to 2003 before being elevated to the team's Director of Pro Scouting (2004–05).
-At the conclusion of the 2005 campaign, Telesco moved into the Director of Player Personnel role.
+Telesco joined the Colts as an area scout from 1998 to 2000.
+He served as a pro scout from 2001 to 2003 before being elevated to the team's director of pro scouting (2004–05).
+At the conclusion of the 2005 campaign, Telesco moved into the director of player personnel role.

 Telesco's tenure with the Colts was one of the most successful eras of the franchise's history and his arrival in 1998 also coincided with the beginning and end of the Peyton Manning era.
 From 1998 to 2012, the Colts went 154–86 and appeared in the playoffs 12 times, winning eight division titles, while finishing second four times.
 Those 12 postseason appearances included a victory over Chicago in Super Bowl XLI following the 2006 season and a loss to New Orleans in Super Bowl XLIV after the 2009 season.
 Indianapolis’ 154 wins from 1998 to 2012 were the second-most in the NFL during that span after New England's 168 wins.